044.

 Their focus on policy and legislation also has an impact on public education: There are concerns that a strong homeschooling movement, supported by organizations like HSLDA, might lead to decreased funding and support for public education, potentially weakening the overall quality and accessibility of education for all children.
 We are already seeing this happening with school choice and voucher legislation and the destabilizing of the public school system.

-They do not serve all families
+They do not serve ALL families

 Unless you are a Christian family there’s a very good chance that HSLDA will not represent you.
 They will take your money through membership, but they will not represent you.
 It’s so important for anybody giving money to them to know that your membership dues put them under NO obligation whatsoever to give you any legal aid.
 There is no guarantee, no policy in place that your membership money entitles you to any legal assistance whatsoever.
 They can choose to represent you, OR NOT, for any reason they see fit.